pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 - Each virtue scored 1-5 based on interview responses
 - Evidence-based notes required (specific examples, not generalizations)
 - Minimum 3.5/5.0 average across all virtues to proceed
-- Virtue alignment is non-negotiableâ€”skills can be taught, values cannot
+- Virtue alignment is non-negotiable—skills can be taught, values cannot

 #### Onboarding Integration